songyandong/documentation/guide/Four_Proof_Algorithms.md

 # Four Proof Algorithms

 PPIO employs 4 different storage proofs, namely Proof of Replication (PoRep), Proof of Download (PoD), Proof of Spacetime and Light Proof of Capacity (LPoC).
-These proofs guarantee that the storage provider (Lessor) correctly replicates the data, and consistently stores the data within the agreed time period.
+These proofs guarantee that the storage provider (miner) correctly replicates the data, and consistently stores the data within the agreed time period.
 They also ensure that user can successfully download the data any time during the agreed time period.
 These proofs maintain the integrity and reliability of PPIO's storage system.
 They will be discussed in details in this section.

 Definition of terms in the section：
 - **CRH:** Collision-resistant Hashing, a hash function h with which it is difficult to find two different inputs $x$，$x'$, and generate the same output $h(x) == h(x')$.